 To be fair, though, the Cemeterio de Trenes is less a place to which trains were brought to be put to rest and more a once-bustling transportation hub that eventually collapsed — or, as the Spanish newspaper La Vanguardia put it in 2019, una estación fantasma de trenes: A ghost train station.
 It’s closely tied up with history of Uyuni itself, as well as the histories of the mining and railway industries.
 And it’s proof that, even when something is technically no longer “useful,” that doesn’t necessarily mean it’s useless.

-Although silver made up the bulk of Bolivia’s mining activities from the 16th onward, a combination of the discovery of rich deposits of cassiterite — the ore used to produce tin — and the increase in demand for tin shifted the industry’s focus in the mid-19th century.
+Although silver made up the bulk of Bolivia’s mining activities from the 16th century onward, a combination of the discovery of rich deposits of cassiterite — the ore used to produce tin — and the increase in demand for tin shifted the industry’s focus in the mid-19th century.
 At the same time, Great Britain’s smelting operations depended largely on Bolivian ore production — so, perhaps unsurprisingly, British engineers had a big hand in the development of railways intended to transport minerals between La Paz and the ports along the Pacific coast.

 [Like what you read?
 Check out Dangerous Games To Play In The Dark, available from Chronicle Books now!]

 Uyuni sprung up around 1890 while all of this was going on.
 It was, as World Abandoned points out, a “convenient crossing point” between the countries of Chile, Bolivia, and Argentina, and would become the point at which four different railway lines — including the route from La Paz via Oruro — met.
 Aniceto Arce, then the President of Bolivia, was a supporter of the railway, believing that a strong transportation system throughout the country was essential to its development — but indigenous communities living in the area were, understandably, not terribly happy with the whole thing, leading to many years of strife.